 Extending the concept of the video series HearSee, Drop (Not Schrödinger’s Cat) moves into the realm of live performance.
 A simple, even anti-climactic, piece, it uses the same ideas of what is unseen but heard as in the video pieces.
 It is up to the performer whether to reveal what is/was in the box after the performance or not.
 Audience members are welcome to guess.

-The series currently comprises the four works, three of which were developed during the project:
+The series comprises four works, the first three of which were developed during the project:

 The graphic elements of each piece are drawn or created manually, then scanned into photoshop where they are combined with digital text before being professionally produced as giclée prints on heavy art paper.
-At present only a single Artist’s Proof exists of each piece, although there are plans to produce an edition at some point and possibly a zine variant of the series when complete.
+At present only a single Artist’s Proof exists of each piece, although there are plans to produce an edition at some point.
 If you would like to know more about these works and the edition plans, or to request notification when editions are available to purchase, please contact Caitlin.

 HearSee is an ongoing series of experimental video compositions which explore memory and the use of amateur skills within professional practice